Nature in the Grasse Prealps

-Yellow star-of-Bethlehem (Gagea pratensis).
+The yellow star-of-Bethlehem (Gagea pratensis).
 This third species of Gagea is often found in mixed populations with the previous one.
 It has long and narrow leaves, and larger flowers with green-tinted outer parts.
 It occurs in Europe, but is becoming rare in mainy areas due to habitat loss.
 In France, it is fully protected.

-Yellow star-of-Bethlehem (Gagea pratensis).
+The yellow star-of-Bethlehem (Gagea pratensis).

 The dog's tooth violet (Erythronium dens-canis).
 This very pretty flower from the Liliaceae family grows in clear undergrowth and mountain woods clearings.
 It often blooms just after the melting of the last snow.
 It is found in southern Europe and the Balkans.

 Wild tulip (Tulipa australis).
 This nice tulip is identified by the orange color of the outside of the tepals.
 This is a sub-mediterranean low mountain species, flowering in April in rocky meadows and cracks of the karst.
 A closely related species (Tupila sylvestris), with all-yellow flowers, is found at lower elevations.

 Provence's narcissus (Narcissus pseudonarcissus subsp. provincialis).
 This lovely species was differentiated from Narcissus minor only recently (2009).
 The plant is small with large yellow flowers.
 It blooms in oak woods and cracks of the karst in early spring.
 It seems restricted to the Grasse Prealps.